 9. Beginning Web Application Development with Node

-In this book, you will learn how to build cross-platform end to end web applications using MEAN (MongoDB, Express, AngularJs and Node).
-If you have an experience of development in Visual Studio and want to carry on working there with Node.js, you will find this book helpful.
+In this book, you will learn how to build cross-platform end-to-end web applications using MEAN (MongoDB, Express, AngularJs, and Node).
+If you have experience in development in Visual Studio and want to carry on working there with Node.js, you will find this book helpful.

 10. Getting MEAN with Mongo, Express, Angular, and Node (MEAN)

-This book would perfectly suit those who already have an experience of working with Javascript.
-It’s an in-depth guide that walks you through creating and loading modules; reading and writing data streams; using Connect, Express, and Socket.IO; and connecting to MySQL, CouchDB, and MongoDB.
+This book would perfectly suit those who already have experience working with Javascript.
+It’s an in-depth guide that walks you through creating and loading modules, reading and writing data streams, using Connect, Express, and Socket.IO, and connecting to MySQL, CouchDB, and MongoDB.

 12. Practical Node.js: Building Real-World Scalable Web Apps

-“Practical Node.js” helps you start with the installation of all necessary modules, leverage Express.js and Hapi frameworks, make use of MongoDB database, Jade and Handlebars template engines, the Socket.IO and Derby libraries.
-It’s one of the best books to learn Node.js by practicing.
+“Practical Node.js” helps you start with the installation of all necessary modules, leverage Express.js and Hapi frameworks, and make use of the MongoDB database, Jade and Handlebars template engines, the Socket.IO, and Derby libraries.
+It’s one of the best books for practicing Node.js.
 The perfect scenario is if you are already familiar with the basics of Node.js before touching this book.

 13. Smashing Node.js: JavaScript Everywhere

 This book demonstrates how to make event-driven server-side apps with the help of Node.js.
-It teaches event-driven programming, shows how to implement Shocket.IO and HTML5 Websockets and leverage Node’s data storages tools.
+It teaches event-driven programming, shows how to implement Shocket.IO and HTML5 Websockets, and leverages Node’s data storage tools.
 Moreover, it contains numerous examples, which makes it extremely useful for those who want to start developing right away.

 14. Learning Node: Moving to the Server-Side